g-castillomoro/Network-Informed-Mutational-Route-Predictor-v1/mechanistic_model/README.md

 For users who want to apply the model to a specific pathway of interest have to create a new class with the same format as `castillom_wsp`, `castillom_sia`, etc. The necessary components are listed below.

 Necessary attributes:

-`
+- self.name:
-- self.name # name of the pathway
+  - name of the pathway
-- self.index_dgc # index in the y-vector (in the ODE method) that corresponds to DGC (or any other enzyme of interest)
+- self.index_dgc = index in the y-vector (in the ODE method) that corresponds to DGC (or any other enzyme of interest)
-- self.num_rxns # number of reactions
+- self.num_rxns = number of reactions
-- self.num_reactants # number of reactants/species/nodes in the reaction network
+- self.num_reactants = number of reactants/species/nodes in the reaction network
-- self.geem_matrix # as explained in code, this is a (num_rxns x num_rxns) matrix, such that g_ij = 1 iff reaction i and reaction j                                  # cannot change simultaneously because they would involve mutations in two separate genetic components.
+- self.geem_matrix = as explained in code, this is a (num_rxns x num_rxns) matrix, such that g_ij = 1 iff reaction i and reaction j                                  # cannot change simultaneously because they would involve mutations in two separate genetic components.
 Otherwise                                 # g_ij = 0
 `
 Necessary method